natanvotre/fm-transmitter/README.md

 # FM Transmitter

-This is a work in progress project that aims to create an FM transmitter using just an FPGA.
+- This is a work in progress project that aims to create an FM transmitter using just an FPGA.

-The idea is to build SDR (Signal-Defined Radio) and some signal processing modules and send the FM signal through the 1 bit digital output from the FPGA.
+- The idea is to build SDR (Signal-Defined Radio) and some signal processing modules and send the FM signal through the 1 bit digital output from the FPGA.

+- The current code transmits an FM signal at 99MHz, with a sinusoidal message.

 For that, we are using the Techs: